 3. Keeps Heart Healthy

-Dietary fibers present in tamarind help control cholesterol levels in the body by reducing the excess LDL cholesterol (bad cholesterol) and promoting HDL cholesterol (good cholesterol).
-On the other hand, the high potassium content of the fruit contributes to its strong vasodilatory effects, which help lower blood pressure levels significantly.
+Dietary fibers in tamarind help control cholesterol levels by reducing excess LDL (bad cholesterol) and promoting HDL cholesterol (good cholesterol).
+On the other hand, the high potassium content of the fruit contributes to its vasodilatory solid effects, which help lower blood pressure levels significantly.
 Moreover, it is rich in antioxidant vitamin C, which helps prevent chronic diseases by lessening the stress on the cardiovascular system.

 4. Promotes Weight Loss

-When you include tamarind in your regular diet, it helps you lose a few extra pounds and keeps your body weight under check.
-The fruit releases hydroxycitric acid or HCA into the body, which helps prevent an enzyme that causes fat storage.
-Tamarind also helps suppress hunger pangs by boosting the secretion of a neurotransmitter called ‘serotonin’.
+Including tamarind in your regular diet helps you lose a few extra pounds and keeps your body weight under check.
+The fruit releases hydroxy citric acid or HCA into the body, which helps prevent an enzyme that causes fat storage.
+Tamarind also helps suppress hunger pangs by boosting the secretion of a neurotransmitter called ‘serotonin.’
 All these cumulatively cause weight loss.

 5. Boosts Cognitive Function

-Tamarind is rich in Thiamine or vitamin B1 that helps in strengthening our nervous system and promoting our muscle development.
+Tamarind is rich in Thiamine or vitamin B1, which helps strengthen our nervous system and promote muscle development.
 Consuming thiamine will keep your nerve reflexes at their best and give you better cognitive function.

 6. Treats Rheumatism